bloodyowl/rescript-js/README.md

 - A DX that overall _looks_ more like JS (if you `open Js`, you should feel at home)
 - Simple bindings to `window`, `document` and `globalThis` (they're basically typed as any)

-Nearly all data structures maintain compatible types with the default `Js` module, with the exception of `Promise`, for which we add a second type parameter for rejection (but don't worry, we provide interop).
+Nearly all data structures maintain compatible types with the default `Js` module.

 ## Installation